+Use of the school's network and related services requires that students adhere to strict guidelines.
+If a student violates any of these provisions, then his/her access may be suspended or terminated.
 Use of the network must be in support of education and research consistent with the educational objectives of the school.
 Transmission of any material in violation of any federal or state regulation is prohibited.
 This includes, but is not limited to, the following: copyrighted materials, threatening or obscene material, or material protected by trade secret.
 The school prohibits technology use for product advertisement, propagation of computer worms and viruses, propagation of material designed to interfere with the normal operation of the network, using the network to make unauthorized entry to any other machine, or political lobbying.
 Illegal activities are strictly prohibited.